JoaoMucio/Podcast-Na-Selecao/README.md

 Convertio: used to extract the audio from the video, since the audio was generated in blocks
            to conform to ElevenLabs restriction of tokens/generation.

+The Prompts and Audio generated are in the OUTPUTS folder, along the cover.